tatumio/doc/docs/rpc/utxo-blockchains/zcash-rpc-documentation/transactions/decoderawtransaction.md

 ### Overview

 The `decoderawtransaction` RPC method decodes a serialized (hex-encoded) raw transaction and displays its information in a human-readable format.
-This method is useful for inspecting raw transactions before broadcasting them to the Bitcoin network or for debugging purposes.
+This method is useful for inspecting raw transactions before broadcasting them to the network or for debugging purposes.

 {% embed url="https://codepen.io/tatum-devrel/pen/xxQMegr" %}